 If you are taking Lopressor HCT and clonidine treatment at the same time, and clonidine treatment is to be discontinued, the Lopressor HCT treatment should be withdrawn several days before discontinuing clonidine.

 Hydrochlorothiazide can exaggerate the response of the heart to the toxic effects of digitalis (e.g., increased ventricular irritability).
 Hypokalemia may develop during simultaneous use of steroids or ACTH.
 Insulin requirements in diabetic patients may change during Loressor HCT use.
 Thiazides may decrease the responsiveness of the heart to norepinephrine and increase responsiveness to tubocurarine.
 Lithium renal clearance is reduced by thiazides.
 Taking some nonsteroidal anti-inflammatory agents may reduce the diuretic, natriuretic, and antihypertensive effects of thiazide.

 PREGNANCY CATEGORY C

 Fatigue or lethargy and flu syndrome, dizziness or vertigo, drowsiness or somnolence, and headache have been reported in 10% of patients.
 Hypokalemia has been reported in less than 10% of patients.
-Bradycardia has been reported in 6% of patients, decreased exercise tolerance and dyspnea, and diarrhea, digestive disorder, dry mouth, nausea or vomiting, and constipation, edema, gout, and axorexia, blurred vision, tinnitus, and ear ache, and sweating, purpura, impotence and muscle pain have been reported in 1% of patients.
+Bradycardia has been reported in 6% of patients.
+Decreased exercise tolerance and dyspnea, and diarrhea; digestive disorder, dry mouth, nausea or vomiting, and constipation; edema, gout, and anorexia; blurred vision, tinnitus, and earache; and sweating, purpura, impotence, and muscle pain have been reported in 1% of patients.